 • illiquid or higher-risk altcoins: 10%;

-• cash reserve or unallocated capital: 15%.
+• cash reserve or free capital: 15%.

 Diagnostic checklist: drawdown or broken idea